geez0219/website-ng/src/assets/branches/master/tutorial/beginner/t04_pipeline.md

 ## Loading data into a Pipeline

-In [tutorial 2](./tutorials/master/beginner/t02_dataset) we demonstrated different ways to construct FastEstimator datasets.
+In [Tutorial 2](./tutorials/master/beginner/t02_dataset) we demonstrated different ways to construct FastEstimator datasets.
 Here we will see how datasets can be loaded in the `Pipeline` and how various operations can then be applied to the data. `fe.Pipeline` handles three different types of datasets:

 * tf.data.Dataset
 * torch.data.Dataloader